quantopian/qgrid/README.md

   * pip is more well suited for the task of distributing a package with dependencies.
 * Qgrid's API is a python module, so it makes sense for it to be distributed with pip, like any other python module.

-##### The solution: A python package that contains a folder of Javascript/CSS dependencies.
+##### The solution: A python package that contains an nbextension.
-* Qgrid's python API is accessed by importing the qgrid module with `import qgrid`.
+* The qgrid python package can be installed using pip, and the qgrid module can be imported using `import qgrid`
 * The qgrid module includes an `nbinstall` function for installing qgrid's Javascript/CSS dependencies.
 When `nbinstall` is run, the qgrid module copies it's Javascript/CSS folder into the nbextensions folder, effectively deploying it as an nbextension.